Michael-Free/PSEasyOpenSSH/Docs/Remove-OpenSSHServer.md

 ```

 ## DESCRIPTION
-This function checks if the OpenSSH server (sshd) service is installed, sets its startup type to manual, and stops the service if it's running.
+This function checks if the OpenSSH Server feature is installed.
-Afterwards, it removes OpenSSH Server from the system.
+If it is, it removes OpenSSH Server from the system.

 ## EXAMPLES